twisted-pear/ipx_wrap/README.md

 Usage: install.sh <if> <if ipv6 addr>
 ```

+As an alternative to using the `tc` system to load the BPF programs, there is
+also `ipx_wrap_ifd`.
+This program takes the same arguments as the `install.sh`
+script but instead starts a process that installs the BPF programs and
+configures them (doing the jobs of the `tc` commands and `ipx_wrap_if_config`).
+As long as the program is running, the BPF programs remain active.
+Once the
+program is stopped, the BPF programs are unloaded.
+Note that when using
+`ipx_wrap_ifd`, the you will have to disable offloading yourself as described
+above.

 ## ipx_wrap_if_config

 Sets a 4 byte prefix and the IPX network number for the BPF programs on one